maltezfaria/DataFlowTasks.jl/docs/src/index.md

   blocking the main thread from executing tasks.
 - Nesting `DataFlowTask`s, although possible, can be tricky due to some technical details of our current implementation.
-See [Nested Tasks](@ref nested-task) for a more in-depth discussion.
+See [Nested Tasks](@ref nested-tasks) for a more in-depth discussion.